mattbarackman/scala-bits/lessons/introduction/README.md

 ## What is object-oriented programming (OOP)?

-- A paradigm for organizing code into objects that map to intuitive understandings of the world.
+- A paradigm for organizing code into objects that map to intuitive mental maps of the world.
 - These objects contain data and methods (procedures) for operating on that data.
 - Methods are generally defined on objects called classes, and instances are generated from those classes containing specific data.
   - e.g. You may have a class Car, with specific instances having different mileages, ages, and fuel levels.